 For further information about The Jigsaw programme please visit the school website, if you have any questions about RSE please speak to your child’s class teacher or Nicola Blanchet, Assistant Headteacher.

 Parents have a right to withdraw their children from all or any part of Sex Education aspect of RSE if they wish to do so, but not from the biological aspects of human growth and reproduction provided under the National Curriculum for science.
-Parents do not have to give reasons for withdrawing their child but must inform the Assistant Headteacher and lead for PSHE, Nicola Blanchet.
+Parents do not have to give reasons for withdrawing their child but must inform the PSHE Leader Zoe Warren.
 Requests for withdrawal should be put in writing, making it clear which aspects of the programme they do not wish their child to participate in.